Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 How is the operation performed and how can I prepare for surgical treatment of the shoulder joint?

-In severe cases, reconstructive surgery of the shoulder joint or – in cases of very extensive damage – an artificial tendon transfer, a capsule reconstruction between the acetabulum and the humeral head or an inverse shoulder prosthesis may be necessary.
+In severe cases, reconstructive surgery of the shoulder joint or – in cases of very extensive damage – an artificial tendon transfer, a capsule reconstruction between the acetabulum and the humeral head, or an inverse shoulder prosthesis may be necessary.

 After arthroscopic reconstruction, structured follow-up treatment is crucial.
 Typically, a rest period with immobilization begins.
 This can last from three to six weeks , followed by controlled physical therapy .
 Depending on the type of procedure, rehabilitation lasts between six and 12 months .